bablukpik/docker/README.md

 6. **Portability**: Containers can run on any system that supports Docker (e.g., local machines, cloud platforms).
 7. **DevOps**: Docker facilitates DevOps practices by streamlining development, testing, and deployment processes.
 It is widely adopted in DevOps workflows, particularly in microservices architectures and continuous integration/continuous deployment (CI/CD) pipelines.

-## Key Components of Docker:
+## Key Components of Docker

 1. **Docker Engine**: The runtime that allows you to build, run, and manage containers.
 2. **Docker Images**: These are read-only templates used to create containers.
 An image includes everything the application needs, such as code, runtime, libraries, and settings.
 3. **Docker Containers**: These are instances of Docker images.
 They are lightweight, fast to start, and run isolated from each other and the underlying system.
 4. **Dockerfile**: A script that defines how to build a Docker image.
 It specifies the base image, dependencies, commands to run, and other configurations.
-5. **Docker Hub**: A cloud-based repository where Docker users can share and download images.
+5. **Docker Hub**: Docker Hub is a registry that simplifies the process of sharing, collaborating on, and reusing containerized applications.

 ## How to install Docker

-You can install either the docker engine or the docker desktop on your machine.
-This document will guide you on how to install the docker engine.
+You can install either the Docker Engine or the Docker Desktop on your machine.
+This document will guide you on how to install the Docker Engine.

-You can install the docker engine in two ways:
+You can install the Docker Engine in two ways:

-1. By following the docker documentation
+1. By following the Docker documentation
 2. By following below step by step guide

 ### By following Docker Documentation

-You can install docker from here [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/).
+You can install Docker from here [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/).
 If you're using other platforms instead of Ubuntu you'll get guides here [Supported platforms](https://docs.docker.com/engine/install/).

 ### By following Step by Step Guide